 Director Luca Guadagnino is working on levels of comfort, or discomfort, most directors take their entire career to find.
-His last two directorial efforts brought the coming of age, gay love story of Call Me by Your Name (2017) and the feminist horror thriller Suspiria (2018), comes Bones and All, a film that bridges the tenderness of the former with the carnage of the latter to make the boldest film of his career.
+His last two directorial efforts brought the coming of age, gay love story of Call Me by Your Name (2017) and the feminist horror thriller Suspiria (2018), and now with Bones and All, he delivers a film that bridges the tenderness of the former with the carnage of the latter to make the boldest film of his career.

 We are introduced to Maren (Taylor Russell), a recently turned 18-year-old that is about to finish high school.
 When she is asked by one of her friends to come to a sleep over, there is excitement and curiosity of wanting to be part of a group of normal kids, being fairly new to the community and an outsider.
 The problem is, her father (Moonlight’s André Holland) won’t let her out of the house, locking her door at night so she can’t escape.
 Why is that you ask?
 Well, it is simple, Maren is a cannibal and has driven the father-daughter duo to run around the country for a sense of normalcy until she eats someone.
 From this moment on, Bones and All makes it clear that you are in for one of the most unique, macabre, loving experiences at the movies in quite some time.